SimonGarber/MTGDeckBuilder/README.md

 ### Installation

-1. NPM install - This will download all of the necessary packages detailed in the JSON package file.
+1. npm install or yarn Add - This will download all of the necessary packages detailed in the JSON package file.
-2. NPM Run Start - This script will start the development server on the default port on LocalHost in the browser.
+2. npm run start - This script will start the development server on the default port on LocalHost in the browser.

 ### Screenshots